KEBABSELLER6/web-scraping-emag-dell-notebooks/README.md

-# web-scraping-emag-dell-notebooks
+# web scraping
- web scraping from emag dell notebook information from api
+ Getting all the DELL notebooks from https://www.emag.hu API and dumping it into results.csv